Bot Routing RulesLast Updated: January 16, 2019

 We've already done a quick overview of how to use routing inside the playbooks.
-But let's go over how to create those global and default lead routing rules in detail!
+But let's go over how to create those global and default conversation routing rules in detail!

-1. To start, navigate from Settings > Team Settings > Lead Routing, or head right to your rules from here and get rolling.
+1. To start, navigate from Settings > Team Settings > Conversation Routing, or head right to your rules from here and get rolling.

 2. Click the Create New Rule button in the top right.